 Additional costs for Regenerative Horticulture: Sturdy wellies and secateurs. £50 approx.

 You will have the option to purchase these yourself, apply for a grant from us or borrow them from BMC.Further Education Student Finance Information >

 What are the study hours?

-Regenerative horticulture is classed full time but the contact time required is 3 days a week over 30 weeks from the 6th September until end of June.
+Regenerative Horticulture is classed full-time, but the contact time required is 3 full days a week.
+There is an element of self-guided learning too.

 How to apply